mobkits/pinch-zoom/Readme.md

 * Pinch to zoom.
 * Scale back with animation when exceed maximun scale level ( default 5).
 * Drag element with animation and sceen edge limitation.
-* Tap to reset transform status with animation.
+* Support tap to reset transform status with animation.
 * Reset transform status when scale level below zero.
 * Restore to sane position when insane padding exists.
 * Emit `tap` and `swipe` event when reasonable.